-According to the United Kingdom withdrawal agreement, after the United Kingdom leaves the European Union on 29 March 2019, the transition period will start.
+According to the United Kingdom withdrawal agreement, after the United Kingdom leaves the EU, the transition period will start.
 The transition period will last until 31 December 2020.

 Until the end of the transition period the law of the European Union will generally remain applicable to citizens of the United Kingdom and their family members.

 Citizens residing in Estonia will be able to continue to reside here on the basis of a valid ID card until the expiry of their documents.
 Family members of UK citizens who are citizens of third states will be able to stay in Estonia on the basis of their current residence permit.

 Citizens of the United Kingdom and their family members who reside in Estonia or arrive in Estonia before the end of the transition period will not have to apply for a new document resulting from the withdrawal agreement.
 We plan to start issuing a new document certifying the right of residence in Estonia due to the withdrawal agreement from the beginning of 2021.

 What will change for Estonian individuals with undefined citizenship who are presently residing in the United Kingdom?

 The withdrawal agreement protects and applies to those individuals who are residing in the United Kingdom according to the terms related to free movement within the European Union.
 In the United Kingdom Estonian individuals with undefined citizenship presently have a status of citizens of a third state, and in the future their status will remain the same.

 Their residence in the country before and after Brexit is and will be regulated by the domestic law of the United Kingdom, and the withdrawal agreement generally does not apply to such individuals.